-Today, we are talking a bit more practical – in a form of a step by step guide.
-We are discussing things which are always good to know when arriving to a new country.
+Today, we are talking a bit more practical – in the form of a step by step guide.
+We are discussing things which are always good to know when arriving in a new country.
 Coming to a new place is just like beginning to write an essay – you don’t know where to start!
 So here are the 6 things if you are wondering “what to do when moving to Sweden”!

 So, I believe, that all these things are more or less linked with each other and pretty much administrative-related.
 Thus, if you skip one, you might not be able to do the next one.
 Also, no one else can do them for you, so I think that it is important to just have in mind.

 A personnummer or personal number is a social security number, which groups all your personal information together.
 Getting this number is basically getting the key to open all doors in Sweden.
 If you don’t have one, it is honestly hard to get through many things in this country.
 You can’t even get a loyalty card from your usual grocery store.

 So, once arrived in Sweden, just head to Skatteverket, with your ID documents (you may want to check online which documents to take with you) and start the process.
 It is recommended to register within 7 days after you arrived.
 It usually takes between 2 and 10 weeks to get the number and you will receive it at your address once it is validated.